People Want To Know The Verdict In Their "Am I The Jerk?" Stories

 3. AITJ For Annoying My Friend?

 “I was having a rough day and angry-vented toward them in a message.
 When I do it I’m not an outright jerk to people, and I don’t attack them at all, but I do tend to let the general angst and anger get to my head.
 When I’m in that mood I tend to type very sarcastically and… obviously… very angrily.
-The actual thing that happened to me is irrelevant, but the message I sent her originally isn’t.

 Then I find she hasn’t responded to me, and I take a look at her status, where she essentially just alludes to the fact that she also is currently dealing with alot of stuff.
 This realization then quickly snaps me out of my mindset and I send her another message, apologizing to her, and telling her not to take my message too seriously.

+The next day I get a message from her, where she says it’s fine and she was having a rough day.
 The conversation afterward was me trying to comfort her, but (ironically enough), she spoke in the same exact sarcastic-anger format I typed in.
 I could tell that she was angry, and sure enough, she was, since she told me that she was tired of ‘giving everything to the world only to receive nonstop venting’.

 She also told me that, despite the status I discussed earlier, people still kept sending her vents and whatnot.
+Which, being stressed and angry over that isn’t something I blame her for in the slightest.

 So, obviously, I put two-and-two together and realized I was also probably involved (if not, the problem).
 As a result, I told her I care for her and I’ll leave her some space.

-I don’t exactly blame her for doubting me saying that, but nevertheless, it’s what I did.
+Finally, we get to today (around 2 days after this happened).
 I didn’t want her to think that I just dumped her out of boredom, so I sent her another message to at least let her know that I’m not ghosting her but rather am giving her space.
 She told me that she wasn’t mad at me and was busy with school work and the like, but during this, she still had that sarcastic-angry tone.

+The conversation then ended with me letting her know that I’ll continue giving her space, telling her I care for her, and giving her a heart.
 Her response was a simple ‘you too’.
 Usually, she’ll send a heart back, but this time she didn’t, which again makes me feel like she still has deep underlying anger toward me.

 I had my suspicions that what she said wasn’t sincere (again, probably for good reason), but I didn’t want to further ask her about how she actually felt since she was probably rather annoyed at this point.